|

 fashion.
 It mattered little to Randy what happened to him now.

-from his paper route to buy it.
-Jimmy placed the order online, and after nearly a week
+almost $200 from his paper route to buy it.
+Jimmy placed the order online, and after nearly

-of waiting, the UPS man delivered the package to Jimmy’s mother while Jimmy was at
+a week of waiting, the UPS man delivered the package to Jimmy’s mother while Jimmy

-school.
-When he got home, Jimmy rushed into the kitchen, and without even saying, "Hi mom,"
+was at school.
+When he got home, Jimmy rushed into the kitchen, and without even saying,

-he instead asked, "Did a package—" His mother grinned and nodded, stopping him in mid-sentence, then
+"Hi mom," he instead asked, "Did a package—" His mother grinned and nodded, stopping him in mid-sentence,

-walked over to the counter and handed Jimmy the box.
-Jimmy eagerly tore into it and carefully
+then walked over to the counter and handed Jimmy the box.
+Jimmy eagerly tore into it

-removed the contents, inspecting it with admiration.
-He ran over to the kitchen cabinet
+and carefully removed the contents, inspecting it with admiration.
+He ran over to the kitchen

-her question.
-He kept running for almost a quarter of a mile until he reached Fishers Pond.
+finished with her question.
+He kept running for almost a quarter of a mile until he reached

-He assumed that a small sample should contain millions of single and multi-celled organisms
+Fishers Pond.
+He assumed that a small sample should contain millions of single and multi-celled

 with green slime.
 Dragonflies and other bugs were buzzing to and fro, just above the surface.